 - Change up the filling.
 I went with a traditional cream cheese filling, but you could use vanilla buttercream, chocolate mousse, marshmallow fluff, or a simple whipped cream.

 - Sprinkle in a touch of cinnamon or espresso to the cake batter for additional flavor.

 - Add flavor to the filling with a touch of coffee, jam, peppermint extract, or your favorite liqueur.

 - Vary the topping.
 Instead of the chocolate ganache, top the cake with cocoa powder, powdered sugar, or crushed peppermint candies for the holidays.

 How to Make Swiss Roll

-Making a chocolate roll cake is not difficult at all, there are just a few critical steps that cannot be tampered with to ensure optimal results.
-(You can bypass all the photos and instruction by scrolling to the end for the video and printable written instructions, if you prefer!)
+Making a chocolate swiss roll cake is not difficult at all, there are just a few critical steps that cannot be tampered with to ensure optimal results.
+Here’s a summary:

 First, you will need to make the chocolate cake batter (easy!); bake it, roll it in a clean tea towel, and set it aside to cool completely.

 In the meantime, make your filling.
 Then unroll the cooled chocolate cake, spread the filling on top, re-roll, wrap in plastic wrap, and transfer to the refrigerator.